-- The activities follow the order of the Student's book, with vocabulary practice, an activity related to the story and grammar practice. - The activities can be used flexibly either as preparation for Student's book activities or as reinforcement after concepts have been taught in class. - The activities are meant to be fun and motivating, including a variety of puzzles, connect the dots, hidden picture and similar activities. - There is at least one new listening activity in each Activity book unit, generally geared towards official exam preparation. - The Activity book contains plenty of opportunities to draw, colour and practice handwriting.
+- The activities follow the order of the Student's book, with vocabulary practice, an activity related to the story and grammar practice. - The activities can be used flexibly either as preparation for Student's book activities or as reinforcement after concepts have been taught in class. - There is an increased emphasis on plurilingualism via activities that help students identify parts of speech or sort words according to different criteria. - The activities are meant to be fun and motivating, including a variety of puzzles. - There is at least one new listening activity in each Activity book unit, generally geared towards official exam preparation. - The Activity book contains plenty of opportunities to draw, colour and practice handwriting.